Course Planning

 Biology Major - Planning

 Possible Degree Path – starting in the first year.
 The following is a typical plan for this 13 course major.
 This is not the only way forward.
-Please consult with your advisor to create your unique path.
+Please consult with your advisor to create your unique path

 First Year

-• Cell Bio (BIOL 150)
+• Fundamentals of Cellular Life (BIOL 150)

 • Botany (BIOL 190)